hillier-swift/hillier-swift.github.io/_posts/2020-5-3-azure-ad-blocking-guest-users.md

 ## Solution

 Get the guest to confirm if there is any risky sign in with their account in their tenancy.
 If so contact their support structure to clear this appropriability.

+* Sign in to the Azure portal Home - Microsoft Azure
+* In the top search box search for ‘Azure Active Directory.’
+* Select Security
+* Under report select Risky users
+* Select users account and select dismiss users risk.
+   * After an investigation on why the risk was raised, clicking on the risk gives more detail.
+   * If the option is greyed out, the signed-in user doesn’t have rights to clear risks.

-These risks can be found in Azure AD, Security, Risky Users.
-As being an ICT support professional not in the guest’s home tenant, I would not advise anyone to clear the risk without confirming and understanding what they are doing.
-I see this issue with a lot of small companies who may not understand but have access to clear these.
+Being an ICT support professional not in the guest’s home tenant, I would not advise anyone to clear a risk without confirming and understanding what they are doing.
+I see this issue with a lot of small companies who may not understand the impact of just clearing a risky sign in.

 ## Further reading